MherZaqaryan/Mher-Dev-Documentation/docs/cosmetics/tutorials/create-cosmetics/create-cosmetics.md

 - `✅` means that you can add it.
 - `❌` means that you can't add it for some reason or it's not technically possible.
-- `N/A` means that the category isn't implemented yet.

 | Category Name | Adding Manually | Adding Via The [Developer API](../../developer-api/getting-started) |
 | --- | --- | --- |